pdeschen/wuff-wiki/Localize-RCP-app.md

   ![RcpApp-7-run-1](images/RcpApp-7-run-1.png "RcpApp-7-run-1")

-  Note that localized intro page is also filtered with groovy.text.SimpleTemplateEngine, so you can render arbitrary content on intro page with the help of java and groovy functions.
+  Note that localized intro page is also filtered with groovy.text.SimpleTemplateEngine, so we can render arbitrary content on intro page with the help of java and groovy functions.

-  As soon as you close intro page, you see the default perspective with button.
+  As soon as we close intro page, we see the default perspective with button.
 The button has localized text:

   ![RcpApp-7-run-2](images/RcpApp-7-run-2.png "RcpApp-7-run-2")

-  When you click the button, the program displays localized message:
+  When we click the button, the program displays localized message:

   ![RcpApp-7-run-3](images/RcpApp-7-run-3.png "RcpApp-7-run-3")